-Held in October of every year attracting thousands of people from all different countries, The Albuquerque International Hot Air Balloon Fiesta is the largest hot air balloon festival in the world.
-A ten-day event that sprinkles the morning sky with hundreds of colourful hot air balloons floating over the famous Rio Grande River.
+Held in October of every year attracting thousands of people from all different countries, The Albuquerque International Hot Air Balloon Fiesta is the largest hot air balloon festival in the world and should be on everyones USA bucket list.
+This ten-day event sprinkles the morning sky with hundreds of colourful hot air balloons floating over the famous Rio Grande River.

 The festival is the single largest draw of tourists to the state of New Mexico all year long and as such hotels and accommodations sell out extremely fast so booking as far in advance is recommended.
 The balloons go up each morning as long as the weather cooperates so it’s better to give yourself a few extra contingency days to plan around the weather.

 Arrive at the park extra early to avoid the crowds, grab a breakfast burrito, some coffee and snag a picnic table.
 Be sure to wear plenty of layers because it might be freezing in the morning but as soon as the sun starts to come up over the Sandia Mountains, you will heat up very quickly in that high desert sun but nothing will compare to the magic of that view at sunrise.

 Just a two and a half hour drive from Seattle in Washington State will take you to Mount Rainier, which feels about as far away from a city as it’s possible to get.
 Mount Rainier has an allure that draws you in as soon as you lay eyes on it.
 In fact, just a glimpse through the often-present thick cloud will leave you feeling awe struck.

 Famous for the extinct volcano at the centre of the park (that’s also on the number plates of cars in Washington), Mount Rainier attracts over two million visitors per year, making it one of the most popular national parks in the USA.